Hucknall: Heritage

 The Hucknall Tourism and Regeneration Group has a mission statement to "help Hucknall regain its position as a strong, viable town, attract visitors to the town, to help increase its economy and to raise awareness of our heritage to both visitors and residents."

 The Hucknall Tourism and Regeneration Group (HTRG) was inaugurated in 2002.
 It consists of people from all aspects of Hucknall life, who have a desire to help regenerate the town, primarily through tourism, after the devastating loss of the mining industry and large portions of the textile industry.
 Members of the group include residents, business owners, volunteer workers and councillors.
 HTRG works with other well-established organisations such as the Hucknall Round Table, the Rotary Club of Hucknall, Hucknall Heritage Society, the Eric Coates Society, St Mary Magdalene Church, Ashfield District Council, Nottinghamshire County Council, Hucknall Library and volunteer organisations, to prevent duplication of work and ensure the town is working together.

 The group seeks opportunities to promote the town through radio interviews, newspaper coverage, street exhibitions, events, leaflets and posters.
 Heritage trails have been designed, one for the town centre and a 20-mile (32 km) circular trail.
 To complement these trails, leaflets have been produced and free guided walks/bus tours take place throughout the spring and summer months.

-The town centre was pedestrianised in 2017, and an inner relief road opened from Annesley Road through to Station Street.
+The town centre was pedestrianised in 2017, and an inner relief road opened from Annesley Road through to Station Road.